dougie-r2/BladeGPT/README.md

 # BladeGPT

-Have you seen the movie "Blade Runner 2049" ?
+Have you seen the book or drama "The Witcher" ?
-Well, I liked the charater 'Officer K' acted by Ryan Gosling.
+Well, I liked the games and played it very amusingly.
-So I want to make a nano-scaled GPT for generate sentences that resemble the way officer K speaks.
+So I want to make a nano-scaled GPT for generate sentences about witchers.

 ## How I feel when I start building a Model